How the Gut Microbiome Influences Digestion, Immunity, and the Brain–Gut Axis

 Diagram illustrating the gut–brain axis and bidirectional communication between the digestive system and brain.

-Common Questions — Gut Microbiome Science, Immunity, Digestion & Brain–Gut Axis
+Frequently Asked Questions — Gut Microbiome Science, Immunity, Digestion & Brain–Gut Axis:

 1. What is the gut microbiome?